+Leisure-time walking

-Leisure-time walking.
-Leisure-time walking was assessed using the Short Questionnaire to Assess Health-Enhancing Physical Activity, a validated Dutch questionnaire that measures several specific types of physical activity, including leisure-time walking (43).
+Paragraph #7:Leisure-time walking was assessed by the SQUASH (Short Questionnaire to Assess Health-enhancing physical activity), a validated Dutch questionnaire that measures several specific types of physical activity, including leisure-time walking (43).
 Because of the skewed distribution of walking, the variable was dichotomized in two outcomes.
-The first dichotomous measure (labeled any leisure-time walking) indicated any participation in leisure-time walking in a usual week: "yes, does walk during leisure-time (1)," versus "no, does not walk at all during leisure-time (0)."
-The second dichotomous outcome (labeled sufficient leisure-time walking) indicated whether someone walked sufficiently to reach the Dutch physical activity norm (23) of at least 5 d·wk-1 for at least 30 min·d-1.
-This outcome measure was coded as "yes, walks 5 days or more a week for at least 30 minutes a day (1)" and "no, does not walk, or walks less than 5 days a week for at least 30 minutes a day (0)."
+The first dichotomous measure (labeled 'any leisure-time walking') indicated any participation in leisuretime walking in a usual week: 'yes, does walk during leisure-time (1)', versus 'no, does not walk at all during leisure-time (0)'.
+The second dichotomous outcome (labeled 'sufficient leisure-time walking') indicated whether someone walked sufficiently to reach the Dutch physical activity norm (23) of at least 5 days a week for at least 30 minutes a day.
+This outcome measure was coded as 'yes, walks 5 days or more a week for at least 30 minutes a day (1)' and 'no, does not walk, or walks less than 5 days a week for at least 30 minutes a day (0).

+Individual psychosocial factors

-Individual psychosocial factors.
-Individual psychosocial factors were based on theories such as the theory of planned behavior (1), the social cognitive theory (3), and the attitude, social influence, and self-efficacy model (11,24).
-The latter model integrates concepts of both the theory of planned behavior and the social cognitive theory.
-Attitude (11 items, Cronbach's alpha = 0.79), self-efficacy (2 items, Cronbach's alpha = 0.80), and intention (1 item) toward sufficient physical activity were measured on a five-point ordinal scale, and social influence on sufficient physical activity (three items referring to social norms, social support, and modeling, Cronbach's alpha = 0.72) was measured on a three-point ordinal scale.
-They were all formulated toward "sufficient physical activity in line with recommended levels."
-An overview of the items can be found in Table S1, Supplemental Digital Content, http://links.lww.com/MSS/A346.
-For all psychosocial factors (except intention), a mean score was calculated.
-A higher score on each scale represented a more positive psychosocial factor toward physical activity.
+Paragraph #8:Individual psychosocial factors were based on theories such as the Theory of Planned Behavior (TPB) (1),the Social Cognitive Theory (SCT) (3), and the Attitude, Social Influence, self-Efficacy (ASE) model (11, 24).
+The latter model integrates concepts of both the TPB and the SCT.
+Attitude (eleven items, Cronbach's alpha=0.79), self-efficacy (two items, Cronbach's alpha=0.80), and intention (one item) towards sufficient physical activity were measured on a five-point ordinal scale, and social influence on sufficient physical activity (three items referring to social norms, social support and modeling, Cronbach's alpha=0.72) was measured on a three-point ordinal scale.
+They were all formulated towards 'sufficient physical activity in line with recommended levels'.
+An overview of the items can be found in Supplemental Digital Content 1.
+For all psychosocial factors (except intention) a mean score was calculated.
+A higher score on each scale represented a more positive psychosocial factor towards physical activity.

+Feasibility

-Feasibility.
-Feasibility, the bottom layer of Alfonzo's (2) hierarchy of walking and an individual indicator of whether someone is able to walk or not, was operationalized using the question "Are you able to walk for 400 meters at once, without stopping (if necessary with a walking aid)?"
-Respondents who indicated they were able with no or little difficulty were coded as "walking is feasible."
-Respondents who indicated that they were not able or with great difficulty were coded as "walking is not feasible."
+Paragraph #9:Feasibility, the bottom layer of Alfonzo's hierarchy of walking and an individual indicator of whether someone is able to walk or not, was operationalized using the question 'Are you able to walk for 400 meters at once, without stopping (if necessary with a walking aid)?'.
+Respondents who indicated they were able with no or little difficulty were coded as 'walking is feasible'.
+Respondents who indicated that they were not able or with great difficulty were coded as 'walking is not feasible'.

+Urban form

-Urban form.
-Information about the four urban-form levels of the hierarchy of walking needs (accessibility, safety, comfort, and pleasurability) was obtained by field observations in February 2006.
-An environmental audit tool, which was based on other instruments (6,10,29,42,46), was used for this purpose.
-Its development has been described in more detail elsewhere (21,22).
+Paragraph #10:Information about the four 'urban form' levels of the hierarchy of walking needs (accessibility, safety, comfort, and pleasurability) was obtained by field observations in February 2006.
+An environmental audit tool, which was based on other instruments (6, 10, 29, 42, 46), was used for this purpose.
+Its development has been described in more detail elsewhere (21, 22).
 Briefly, for each neighborhood, 10% of the total number of streets in the neighborhood was randomly selected, with a minimum of three streets per neighborhood.
 It resulted in a total of 75 audited streets.
-Interrater reliability was moderate to good (34), ranging from 67% to 97% with a mean of 78%.
+Inter-rater reliability was moderate to good (34) ranging from 67% to 97% with a mean of 78%.
 The scores on the street level items were aggregated to obtain the scores per neighborhood for each item.